Abdullah-Shahid/Python-Projects-for-beginners/README.md

 # Python Projects

 This repository contains a collection of Python projects designed to help you learn and practice Python programming.
 Each project covers different concepts, ranging from beginner to advanced levels.

-## Structure

-- Each project is organized in its own folder.
+-Each project is organized in its own folder.
-- Projects include a brief description and source code.
-- Some projects may include additional resources or requirements.

 ## Getting Started